 - 1. The Head Judge or Floor Manager will check the athletes during the announcement of competitors to verify if a competitor, or team, is late to report or enters the competition station with gum, mismatched or inappropriate uniforms, unsecured eyeglasses, or other infraction as noted in this Rulebook. - 2.
 If infractions are found, the Head Judge will explain what is wrong to the athlete(s) and will impose a penalty of 10 points in speed and power, or 0.4 in freestyle. - 3.
-The Head Judge(s) will indicate lack of readiness to proceed by holding up a red flag. - 4.
-The Central Timer will start the stopwatch if any red flags are shown after all the competitors are announced.
-Athletes will then be given a maximum of one minute (two minutes in multi-person events) to rectify the situation before a zero score is imposed.
-Athletes may leave their station to remedy the infraction but must report to the clerk before re-entering the competition area. - 5.
-End of Freestyle Routine a.
-When athlete finished their routine after the tone for time has been called, they will be assessed a 0.2 deduction for going over time. b.
+The Head Judge(s) will indicate lack of readiness to proceed by holding up a red flag. - End of Freestyle Routine a.
+When athlete finished their routine after the tone for time has been called, they will be assessed a 0.2 deduction for going over time.
 If athlete(s) continue their routine for more than 5 skills or movements after the tone for time has been called, they will be assessed a delay of tournament penalty 0.4 by the Head Freestyle Judge, this is in addition to the 0.2 deduction for going over time.
 D. Violations of the Code of Conduct will be referred to the Tournament Director.

 Minor violations will be cause for a warning by the Head Judge or Tournament Director.
 Repeat violations will be the cause for a point penalty of 0.4 in Freestyle or 10 points in Speed and Power events.
 Major violations will be the cause for a score of zero for an athlete in that component or overall event, or for removal of a judge from his/her assignment.